 - Mathematics, Statistics and Operational Research Project A.

-If you have completed an industrial placement year, you will also study the module:
+If you have completed a placement year, you'll also study:

 - Mathematics, Statistics and Operational Research Project B.